Sixto Paz Wells: Life

 Paz Wells was born in Lima, Peru, in December 12, 1955, to Rose Marie Wells Vienrich and Carlos Paz García, an astronomer and scientific adviser of the Peruvian Air Force, as well as researcher interested in the UFO phenomena.

 From the age of twelve he became interested in UFOs because of his proximity to the Peruvian Institute of Interplanetary Relations (IPRI), founded and presided over by his father.

 He coursed primary and secondary studies with the Marist Brothers, culminating his studies in the first place in the Order of Merits.

 Sixto Paz, 19 at that time, invites the Spanish journalist J. J. Benitez to a programmed sighting of an unidentified flying object in the Chilca desert on September 7, 1974.

 He then pursued university studies at the Pontifical Catholic University of Peru, in the faculty of History.

-He was married to Marina Torres since 1987 (Who died on October 28, 2023) and has two daughters: Yearim and Tanis.
+He was married to Marina Torres from 1987 until her death in 2023.
+He has two daughters, Yearim and Tanis.